 This is true for the poor farmers, producers, big corporations, governments and financial institutions.

-Prior to founding iFarmer, Fahad worked for 10 years in the “market systems development” and ” and Private sector development space with experience in agriculture, micro-enterprise development, value chain development, policy analysis and private sector engagement across various countries in South Asia.
+Before establishing iFarmer, Fahad spent a decade delving into “market systems development” and “private sector development,” gaining extensive expertise in agriculture, micro-enterprise development, value chain enhancement, policy analysis, and private sector engagement across multiple countries in South Asia.

-These experienced included working for the NGO, Swisscontact-Katalyst, The World Bank, CARE Australia and SPRING Accelerator.
+His rich background includes working with organizations such as the NGO Swisscontact-Katalyst, The World Bank, CARE Australia, and the SPRING Accelerator.

-iFarmer can connect farmers, space/landowners, investors, and crop buyers to create a complete farming supply chain.
+iFarmer serves as a bridge, linking farmers, landowners, investors, and crop buyers to establish a comprehensive farming supply chain.